zeditor01/cdc_setup/docs/cdc_positioning.md

 # CDC Positioning

+### Purpose of this Chapter
 IBM develops many data replication solutions.
 This is a concise summary of the scenarios where different products are appropriate to use.

+## Contents
+1. IBM's Portfolio of Data Replication Software.
+2. Comparison Matrix.
+3. When to consider each option.